client: populate f_fsid in statfs output

 Edit: I was originally thinking of f_type in the description of the bug.
 We want to fix both f_fsid and f_type.

-#1 Updated by Jeff Layton over 1 year ago
+#1 Updated by Jeff Layton about 2 years ago

 Here's how the kernel client fills this field out: